-A small amount of NSW entitlement was purchased by the Commonwealth for environmental water use7.
-This entitlement has been represented as a consumptive water use with an irrigation pattern in the Current Conditions Scenario as not enough is known regarding how this held water will be used for environmental watering.
+A significant amount of NSW entitlement was purchased by the Commonwealth and NSW governments for environmental water use11.
+This entitlement has been represented as a consumptive water use with an irrigation pattern in the Current Conditions Scenario as not enough is known regarding how this Held Environmental Water (HEW) will be used for environmental watering.
 This issue has been addressed in other reporting for Basin Plan compliance.
-We plan to explicitly represent how held environmental water is used in future versions of the model.
+We plan to explicitly represent how HEW is used in future versions of the model.